2016 Fort McMurray wildfire

 On May 1, 2016, a wildfire began southwest of Fort McMurray, Alberta, Canada.
 On May 3, it swept through the community, forcing the largest wildfire evacuation in Alberta's history, with upwards of 88,000 people forced from their homes.
 Firefighters were assisted by personnel from both the Canadian Armed Forces and Royal Canadian Mounted Police, as well as other Canadian provincial agencies, to fight the wildfire.
 Aid for evacuees was provided by various governments and via donations through the Canadian Red Cross and other local and national charitable organizations.

 Sweeping through Fort McMurray, the wildfire destroyed approximately 2,400 homes and buildings.
 Another 2,000 residents in three communities were displaced after their homes were declared unsafe for reoccupation due to contamination.
 The fire continued to spread across northern Alberta and into Saskatchewan, consuming forested areas and impacting Athabasca oil sands operations.
-With an estimated damage cost of C$9.9 billion, it was the costliest disaster in Canadian history.
+With an estimated damage cost of C$9.9 billion (US$7.61 billion), it was the costliest disaster in Canadian history.

 The fire spread across approximately 590000 ha before it was declared to be under control on July 5, 2016.
 It continued to smoulder, and was fully extinguished on August 2, 2017.
 It is suspected to have been caused by humans in a remote area 15 km from Fort McMurray, but no official cause has been determined to date.
+Author John Vaillant documented a detailed account of the fire, its progression, and aftermath within the context of global warming in his best-seller book Fire Weather: On the Front Lines of a Burning World.